 On August 28, 2024, we listed the Global X Infrastructure Development ex-U.S. ETF on the CBOE BZX.
 IPAV seeks to invest in stocks that potentially stand to benefit from infrastructure development in international markets, including emerging and developed markets but excluding the United States.1 This includes companies that are involved in engineering and construction services; the production of infrastructure raw materials and composites; the production and distribution of heavy construction equipment and products; infrastructure transportation; and the manufacturing or selling of smart grid components.

 Global infrastructure development appears poised for a resurgence, driven by converging factors such as evolving demographics, growing consumption of products and services, supportive government policies, public and private investment, aging assets, and the adoption of computationally intensive emerging technologies such as generative AI and electric vehicles (EVs).
 While these trends are clearly visible in the United States, they are just as pronounced on the international stage, with numerous countries around the world seemingly on the brink of substantial increases in infrastructure development activity.
 A prime example is the widespread need for power grid upgrades and expansions.
-We believe the international infrastructure theme presents a compelling opportunity for investors seeking exposure to international markets and a sector at the center of the megatrends changing our world.
+We believe the international infrastructure theme presents a compelling opportunity for investors seeking exposure to international markets and a sector at the center of the structural trends changing our world.

 Key Takeaways